 The cartilaginous skeleton of the larynx is formed by nine irregularly shaped plates of hyaline and elastic cartilage - three large unpaired (cricoid, thyroid, epiglottis) and three pairs of smaller cartilages (arytenoids, corniculate, cuneiform).
 The most important two are the epiglottis and the arytenoid cartilage.

-During swallowing, the pharynx and larynx elevates due the contraction of the extrinsic laryngeal muscles, and the epiglottis moves down and forms a lid over the glottis closing it off, thereby protecting airways against blockade from foods and drinks.
+During swallowing, the pharynx and larynx both elevate due the contraction of the extrinsic laryngeal muscles.
+The epiglottis moves down and forms a lid over the glottis closing it off, thereby protecting airways against blockade from foods and drinks.
 The arytenoid cartilages are able to influence the position and tension of the vocal folds.

 Mucosa of larynx

-The epithelium of the laryngeal mucosa is mainly ciliated, pseudostratified epithelium called respiratory epithelium, providing a mucociliary clearance mechanism like in other parts of the respiratory tract.
+The laryngeal mucosa is lined mostly by the respiratory epithelium - ciliated, pseudostratified epithelium.
+It provides the mucociliary clearance mechanism similarly to other parts of the respiratory tract.
 However, there are specific areas of the larynx requiring a different functional type of epithelium.
 The vocal folds are covered by non-keratinized, stratified squamous epithelium, which is much more durable and can protect the tissue from the effects of mechanical stresses that affect the surfaces of the vocal folds.
-The non-keratinized, stratified squamous epithelium also covers the exterior surfaces of larynx, which merge with the laryngopharynx and oropharynx, because these surfaces are affected by the abrasive effects of swallowed food.
+This type of epithelium also lines the upper parts of larynx, which merge with the laryngopharynx and continues as the oropharynx.
+This is because these surfaces are affected by the abrasive effects of swallowed food.

 The lamina propria of the laryngeal mucosa (connective tissue layer) contains numerous mucous glands, especially over the epiglottis, and along the margins of the aryepiglottic folds anterior to the arytenoid cartilages (arytenoid glands).
 There are many large glands in the saccules of the larynx that secrete periodically over the vocal folds during phonation.
-The free edges of the folds don`t have glands and the stratified squamous epithelium here requires the secretions of the neighbouring glands to keep the vocal folds lubricated.
+The free edges of the folds do not contain glands and the stratified squamous epithelium here requires the secretions of the neighbouring glands to keep the vocal folds lubricated.

-Note that taste buds, like those in the tongue, can be found in the laryngeal mucosa covering the posterior epiglottic surface, aryepiglottic folds, but less often in other regions of the larynx.
+Note that taste buds, like those in the tongue, are also present in the laryngeal mucosa.
+More specifically, they can most commonly be found in the mucosal membrane covering the posterior epiglottic surface, aryepiglottic folds, and less often in other parts of the larynx.

 Blood supply of larynx

-The arterial blood supply to the larynx comes mainly from the superior and inferior laryngeal arteries, with rich anastomoses between the corresponding contralateral, and between the ipsilateral arteries.
+The arterial blood supply to the larynx comes mainly from the paired superior and inferior laryngeal arteries, with rich anastomoses between the corresponding contralateral, and between the ipsilateral arteries.
+The superior laryngeal artery is a branch of the superior thyroid artery that arises from the external carotid artery.
+The inferior laryngeal artery, on the other hand, arises from the inferior thyroid artery, which usually branches off the thyrocervical trunk.

 Innervation of larynx

-The recurrent laryngeal nerve is a mixed branch of the vagus nerve (CN X), and it supplies sensory innervation (mainly with its posterior branch) to the mucosa of the larynx below the vocal cords.
-It also gives branches that anastomose with the internal laryngeal nerve.
-Thus, at the vocal cords there is an overlap between the territories innervated by the two nerves.
+The recurrent laryngeal nerve is a mixed nerve that provides motor innervation to all intrinsic laryngeal muscles (except the cricothyroid muscle), and sensory innervation to the laryngeal mucosa below the vocal cords.
+It gives branches that anastomose with the internal laryngeal nerve.
+Therefore, there is an overlap at the vocal cords between the areas innervated by the two mentioned nerves.